Top 5 Reasons to Have a Beneficial Vegetative Buffer Around Your Pond

 Written by Industry Expert Kyle Finerfrock, Environmental Scientist

-Shoreline vegetative buffers surrounding a pond can be a great natural enhancement to the aquatic environment.
+Shoreline vegetative buffers in the littoral area surrounding a pond can be a great natural enhancement to the aquatic environment.
 Allowing a proper vegetative buffer to grow is a proactive way to increase the lifespan of your waterbody and help improve the overall health of your pond.

-• Beneficial vegetative buffers help to maintain shoreline stability and prevent erosion and sedimentation.
+- Beneficial vegetative buffers in the littoral area of lakes and ponds help to maintain shoreline stability and prevent erosion and sedimentation.

-• When shoreline buffers on lakes or ponds are allowed to grow three feet tall or greater, and are maintained in such a way that they are dense and thick, they provide a major deterrent to nuisance Canada geese from becoming full time residents to your site.
+- When shoreline buffers in the littoral zone of lakes or ponds are allowed to grow three feet tall or greater, and are maintained in such a way that they are dense and thick, they provide a major deterrent to nuisance Canada geese from becoming full time residents to your site.

 Kyle Finerfrock is an Environmental Scientist with SOLitude Lake Management.
 Since 1998, SOLitude Lake Management has been committed to providing full service lake and pond management services that improve water quality, preserve natural resources, and reduce our environmental footprint.
 Services are available throughout the Eastern United States.
 Fisheries management consulting and aquatic products are available nationwide.
 Learn more about SOLitude Lake Management and purchase products at www.solitudelakemanagement.com.